Jurickson Profar Player Props: Rockies vs. Padres

 Padres Pitching Rankings (2022)

-- Snell will make his first start of the season for the Padres.
+- Martinez takes the mound for his first start of the season for the Padres.

-- The 30-year-old lefty last appeared Wednesday, Oct.
-19 against the Philadelphia Phillies, when he started and went five innings.
+- The 32-year-old righty came out of the bullpen and threw three scoreless innings when he last appeared on Saturday, Oct.
+22 against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.